 Private health insurance

-In those cases in which the applicant does not work, private medical insurance is required with total coverage in Spanish territory, without deficiencies or co-payments, for the relative that we are bringing to the country.
+If you do not work, private medical insurance is required with total coverage in Spanish territory, without deficiencies or co-payments, for the relative that you are bringing to the country.

-If the foreigner in Spain works, that won’t be necessary.
-He already has Social Security, which includes his husband/wife or children.
+If you do work, that won’t be necessary as you already have Social Security, which includes your husband/wife or children.

 Other requirements

-Finally, there are other general requirements (and present in any other Spanish immigration procedure) that you must comply with:
+Finally, there are other general requirements that you must comply with:

 • Not having criminal background records during the last 5 years

-• You cannot find yourself in an irregular situation in the Spanish territory
+• Not being in an irregular situation in the Spanish territory

-• The person to be reunited must be in the country of origin at the time of starting with the application
+• Your relative must be in their country of origin at the time of application

 As with any other residence permit, providing the right documentation will be crucial for a successful application.
 In this case, if you would like to bring a family member to Spain through the family reunification process, you should make sure to bring the documents we will now see.